-- Involve your tween in family purchases for things like computers, holidays etc.
+- Involving your tween in family purchases for things like computers, holidays etc.

-- Get them to help with shopping so they understand the value of money.
+- Getting them to help with shopping so they understand the value of money.

-- Teach them how to save money too, don’t always add the extra to let them have something ‘right now’.
+- Teaching them how to save money too, don’t always add the extra to let them have something ‘right now’.

 These lessons will stand to them as they grow.